kyma-project/api-gateway/docs/user/tutorials/01-20-set-up-tls-gateway.md

 # Set Up a TLS Gateway

-This tutorial shows how to set up a TLS Gateway in simple modes.
+This tutorial shows how to set up a TLS Gateway in simple mode.

 ## Prerequisites